protontypes/open-sustainable-technology/README.md

-# Awesome Sustainable technology
+# Awesome Sustainable Technology
-State-of-the-Art Open Source Projects for Sustaining Global Life and Energy Resources
+Gathering of state-of-the-art open source projects for the preservation of global living resources and energy supply

 ## Electricity Generation
 ### Solar Energy